sciZer0/newdiscoveries/README.md

 But in my opinion, the person on the right (holding the 20 kg object motionless in the air) is also doing Mechanical Work (Static Mechanical Work) and is spending their Energy (Resource) on this Work.
 And even moreover, the person on the right is doing a bigger amount of Mechanical Work than the person on the left is doing.
 Plus, the person on the right is spending a bigger amount of their Energy (Resource) on Mechanical Work than the person on the left is doing.

-Due to the this mistake — due to the Absence of the Concept of Static Mechanical Work in science — the vast majority of processes in the Universe right now are being fallen out of our sight, and hence understanding.
+Due to this mistake — due to the Absence of the Concept of Static Mechanical Work in science — the vast majority of processes in the Universe right now are being fallen out of our sight, and hence understanding.
 For this reason, humanity has the absolutely wrong picture of the physical world and is losing gigantic opportunities.

 As said above, even this mistake alone destroys the entire concept of modern/official science of understanding the Universe.